jgddesigns/stateshaper/README.md

 ### Synthetic Data

+Video Game Simulations
+QA System Testing
+Fintech Data
+Experimental Values

-Generate large, reproducible datasets (e.g. sensor readings, event streams, synthetic markets) from a single small seed.
+Generate large, reproducible datasets from a single small seed.
 This avoids privacy issues and reduces cost compared to collecting real-world data.
+Relevant data can be continually created and called within an application.

+### Structures

+Inventory
+Application Content
+Bookkeeping
+Statistical Records

+Condense large amounts of data into smaller objects.
+Generate it in real-time based on a set of defined terms/rules.

 ---

 ## Project Structure